Envisioning Ecological Alternatives for Backyards

 Native Plant Trust has teamed up with the Woodwell Climate Research Center and a group of scientists across the country to report on groundbreaking research into how American homeowners shape the structure and ecology of yard ecosystems.

-The project team contacts homeowners, takes measurements in their yards, and conducts homeowner surveys.
-It classifies yards in different ways—sometimes based on demographics, sometimes based on management approaches.
+The project team contacted homeowners, took measurements in their yards, and conducted homeowner surveys.
+It classified yards in different ways—sometimes based on demographics, sometimes based on management approaches.
 The work encompasses both natural and social sciences.
 It examines not only how homeowners shape their yard ecosystem, but also why they do what they do.
 The project receives funding from the National Science Foundation's Macrosystems Biology Program, which is investigating the causes and consequences of large-scale ecological patterns.

 This blog communicates new findings from this innovative project.
 It features work done by both established researchers and graduate students, who help to create through their work an emerging science of suburban ecology.
 The team publishes most of the research in the technical scientific literature, but now joins with Native Plant Trust to make the findings accessible to everyone—so that the results can be put to use creating yards that work for both people and the environment.